-Which Democrats are running against Eric Adams and what do they know about me, Dave?
+Which Democrats are running for mayor and what do they know about me, Dave?

 We've got a comprehensive guide of candidates challenging Eric Adams, and what they know about Dave's whole deal

-Which Democrats are running against Eric Adams and what do they know about me, Dave?
+Which Democrats are running for mayor and what do they know about me, Dave?

 A whole new crop of people want to live in City Hall now.
 (Photo via Flickr user Juan Beltran)